- Best cheap fast cars you can purchase in 2018

 Reasonably low interest charges, a deposit contribution discount and a surprisingly low cash price make this a fantastic car for the money.
 If the Fiesta ST is too small but you like its agility and fun handling, this is the best substitute per pound.

-The BMW M140i drifts into this test in a unique position – it’s the only one boasting a six-cylinder engine under the bonnet and an automatic gearbox, combined with a fabulous rear-wheel drive set-up.
+The BMW M140i drifts into our cheap fast cars test in a unique position – it’s the only one boasting a six-cylinder engine under the bonnet and an automatic gearbox, combined with a fabulous rear-wheel drive set-up.

 Performance is strong from the potent, rich-sounding engine that combines effectively with a luxurious, premium feel.
 However, the ride is too firm and the body control a little too wallowy to be truly engaging like the Megane or Civic.